Updated: Feb 22

 Oh, and before we start, there are apps out there to help too.
 There is even an app that will identify bird photographs for you, but where is the flocking fun in that?
 Stupid apps taking away all the fun.

-The Best Field Guides for Birds
+The Best Field Guides for Birdwatching

-A good general field guide must have high-quality graphics or photos.
+A good general field guide for birds must have high-quality graphics or photos.
 It also needs to help bring attention to the most useful ID points.
 The writing style also needs to be easily understood by those who are not familiar with bird terminology.
 I have two recommendations for the best overall field guides for birdwatchers who are new to the hobby:

 The Crossley ID Guide: Eastern Birds (Amazon)